-- Regular bedtime activities: Try to make the environment and activities associated with bedtime predictable.
-Try not to experiment too much with their bedtime schedule
+- Encourage regular bedtime activities: Try to make the environment and activities associated with bedtime predictable.
+Try not to experiment too much with their bedtime schedule.

-- Keep dim lights beside them: When you are not around them, it helps them feel less tensed
+- Turn on a dim light: When you are not around them, it helps them feel less tensed.

 - Let them know you check on them after you leave: This will help them know that you are always just around the corner.

-- Physical interaction: Hug them or kiss them when you put them to bed
+- Physical interaction is a must before bedtime: Hug them or kiss them when you put them to bed.

-- Teach them to entertain themselves: Encourage independent playtime.
-Keep a toy with them, and let them play on their own until they get tired and feel sleepy
+- Teach your child to soothe themselves: Encourage independent playtime.
+Keep a toy with them, and let them play on their own until they get tired and feel sleepy.

 Are There Any Preventive Measures?

-There are several prevention measures for separation anxiety disorder.
+There are several preventive measures for separation anxiety disorder.
 However, it is important to understand the signs properly and start implementing these precautions early on: